halajun/halajun.github.io/_pages/about.md

 * Volunteer reviewer for robotics academic conferences: IROS, ICRA.

 # Colorful Life
-* When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography.
-Besides, I am always willing to try new things.
+* When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography, and am always interested in trying new things.